DeepikaKarthikGupta/news/README.md

+# create APIkey
+Click on this link https://newsapi.org/ and create your own api key
+# Add API Key
+Replace your Api key with 12345 in src/helper/APIKey.js
 # Getting Started with npm install
 Run Npm install, to get all the libraries referenced in the Project
 ## Available Scripts